do-adams/koa-react-ssr-example/README.md

 touch server/index.js server/app.js server/router.js
 ```

 **Spoiler alert:** instead of relying on [singletons](https://medium.com/@iaincollins/how-not-to-create-a-singleton-in-node-js-bd7fde5361f5), each file will expose a builder function.
 For better extensibility, the exposed function will be asynchronous (`async`).
-This has many advantages and is better for testing.
+This has many advantages because we never know which step of the process of composing the parts of an application will be asynchronous (e.g. reading a file or fetching external data).
+This is also good for making testing easier.

 ```js
 // DO NOT USE SINGLETONS ❌